Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

 2. To verify, launch your app connected to a Project Griffon session.
 3. In the list of events, verify that you have an event with type _SetPushIdentifier_.
 4. In the details panel on the right, verify the value of the push token for this device.
 The value in pushIdentifier is the same value that is sent to the ECID service.
-For more information, see screenshot   below.

 ![Verify SetPushIdentifier event](../../.gitbook/assets/push_token_to_identity.png "Verify SetPushIdentifier event.")